-Are there any Old Order Amish outside the USA?
-As of 2017, there are settlements in three provinces in Canada.
+Are there Amish outside the US?
+As of 2023, there are settlements in four provinces in Canada.
 Amish once lived in Europe, but no longer do.
 Amish have tried to settle in Latin America on a few occasions, including in Mexico, Honduras, and Paraguay (see Sunshine and Shadow: Our Seven Years in Honduras by Joseph Stoll, for one Amishman’s account of life in Latin America).
 In 2016, two Amish communities were established in South America (Bolivia and Argentina).
 There are Beachy Amish groups outside America including in Europe and Africa.

 How many Amish are there in total?
-As of 2014, nearly 300,000.
-The Young Center for Anabaptist & Pietist Studies (Elizabethtown College) produces an updated estimate each year.
-The figure for 2014 was 290,090.
-See our Amish population infographic for more.
+As of 2022, approximately 374,000.
+The Young Center for Anabaptist & Pietist Studies (Elizabethtown College) publishes an updated estimate each year.

-Are the Amish growing?
-How fast?
+How fast are the Amish growing?
 Yes.
 Their population is estimated to double about every 20 years, give or take a year or two.
 This is because they have large families, and most of their children choose to join the Amish church.

-Which are the largest communities?
+Which are the largest Amish communities?
 The biggest Amish settlements are found in Holmes County, Ohio; Lancaster County, Pennsylvania; and Elkhart and Lagrange counties in Indiana.
-Each of these communities is home to over 20,000 Amish.
+Each of these communities is home to tens of thousand of Amish.

-Do Amish live in closed colonies or villages?
+Do Amish live in closed communities?
 No. Amish live in rural areas, and some in small villages and towns.
 In many cases Amish live next door to non-Amish neighbors.
 Their communities are not physically “closed” to outsiders.

-Why do Amish move to new places?
+Why do Amish move?
 Amish migrate for different reasons.
 These include economic opportunities, the search for affordable farmland, overcrowding, a desire for a “slower” community, a desire to live in a community which allows more technology, and unresolved church disagreements.

 - “Amish Population by State (2010).”
 Amish Studies.
 Young Center for Anabaptist and Pietist Studies, Elizabethtown College, n.d.
 Web.
 Accessed 7 Mar.
 2015. http://www2.etown.edu/amishstudies/Population_by_State_2014.asp.